Explore Tanzania – Diverse Safari Tours & Adventure Experiences

 Visit the people and learn about their ways of life and different African traditions.

-What to do – Top Things to do in Tanzania
+Tanzania Safari Activities – Top Things to do in Tanzania

 Wildebeest Migration in Serengeti National Park, Tanzania

-Birding in Tanzania
+Birding safaris in Tanzania

 Tanzania is a birder’s paradise with over 1000 species of birds recorded, including 31 endemics and 35 near-endemic species of birds.